zemlni/CellSociety/README.md

 - Clicking `Start` will resume the simulation.
 - If you wish to step through one iteration of the simulation, stop it, then click `Step`.
 - If you wish to restart the simulation according to a new configuration, click `Reload`.

-**Any known bugs, crashes, or problems with the project's functionality:**

-Project is fully functional, as described above.

-**Any extra features included in the project:**

-Some extra features are described above under information.

-**Your impressions of the assignment to help improve it in the future:**

-Overall, this was a fun assignment and was a good team work experience.
-It helped that some of the simulations, `Segregation` specifically, had interesting sociological and biological implications!